 Tips for homemade dog popsicle recipes

 Making popsicles is a fun and enjoyable way to keep your dog cool and hydrated during the hottest parts of the year, and treat them with healthy snacks year-round.
-All you need to make dog popsicles is a little bit of free time and some fruit.
+All you need to make dog popsicles is a little bit of free time and some healthy ingredients.
 You also need something to serve as a popsicle mold, whether that be ice cube trays, silicone baking pans, or popsicle molds made for humans or dogs.
 You can use 1-cup-sized popsicle molds designed for dogs, or improvise with what you have on hand.
 You might want to tailor the exact measurements in the recipes around what equipment you use, but the proportions will be the same.

 Be a smarter pet parent

 Sign up for the best pet advice you can get

 Frequently asked questions

 While it’s best to consult with your vet before introducing anything new to your dog, typically DIY dog treats, when done carefully and with attention to detail, are a healthy choice for most dogs and a great way to beat the summer heat.